vaibhavsrivastava06032007-rgb/ai_ml_project/README.md

-## ⚠️ Limitations
+##  Limitations

-- ❌ No machine learning used
+-  No machine learning used
-- 👤 No personalization (same results for all users)
+-  No personalization (same results for all users)
-- 📉 Limited dataset compared to real-world systems
+-  Limited dataset compared to real-world systems
-- 🎭 Only genre-based recommendation
+-  Only genre-based recommendation
-- 💻 Command-line interface only (no GUI)
+-  Command-line interface only (no GUI)

-## 🚀 Future Improvements

-- 🔍 Recommend based on movie name (content-based filtering)
-- 🤖 Add machine learning algorithms
-- 🌐 Build web application (Flask / Streamlit)
-- ⭐ Add user ratings and reviews
-- 📈 Expand dataset for better accuracy
-- 🧠 Add smart matching (e.g., "romantic" → "romance")

-  ## 📚 What I Learned
+  ##  What I Learned

-- 🏗️ Structuring Python projects
+-  Structuring Python projects
-- 📊 Working with datasets using pandas
+-  Working with datasets using pandas
-- 🧹 Cleaning and transforming data
+-  Cleaning and transforming data
-- 🎭 Handling multi-genre data
+-  Handling multi-genre data
-- 🤖 Building a basic recommendation system
+-  Building a basic recommendation system
-- ✍️ Writing modular and maintainable code
+-  Writing modular and maintainable code

-  ## 🧩 Challenges Faced
+  ##  Challenges Faced

 ### 1. Genre Matching Issue